pinasr/palettephines/README.md

 ## Overview
 In spatial analysis, abstract color gradients (like `viridis` in R) are essential for perceptual clarity but often fail to provide immediate meaning at the local, community level.
-This package was developed not by teaching the locals how to read statistics, but by teaching visualization how to speak their language.
+This package was developed not by teaching the locals how to read statistics, but by teaching visualization how to speak their language -- through anchoring the scales to the natural colors of terrestrial and marine life.

 > Note: The `palettephines` package is not a replacement for statistical techniques such as Local Indicators of Spatial Association (LISA) and Moran's I but acts as a final touch for presentations, maps, among other things.
 For the full features, you may check [vignette.](https://pinasr.r-universe.dev/articles/palettephines/palettephines-intro.html)